HomeDataRoom/Minecraft-RCON/README.md

 # Minecraft RCON
-A fork of a simple Minecraft RCON Web Console using PHP, Bootstrap and JavaScript.
+A fork of a simple Minecraft RCON Web Console using PHP, Bootstrap and JavaScript by the HomeDataRoom team.
 Currently in active development.

 Inspired by [Minecraft-RCON-Console](https://github.com/ekaomk/Minecraft-RCON-Console) and using [PHP-Minecraft-Rcon](https://github.com/thedudeguy/PHP-Minecraft-Rcon).
 ## Configuration